whoschek/bzfs/README.md

-    For example, if the destination contains datasets h1,h2,h3,d1 whereas source only contains h3, and the include/exclude policy effectively includes h1,h2,h3,d1, then delete datasets h1,h2,d1 on the destination to make it 'the same'.
-On the other hand, if the include/exclude policy effectively only includes h1,h2,h3 then only delete datasets h1,h2 on the destination to make it 'the same'.
+    For example, if the destination contains datasets h1,h2,h3,d1 whereas source only contains h3, and the include/exclude policy selects h1,h2,h3,d1, then delete datasets h1,h2,d1 on the destination to make it 'the same'.
+On the other hand, if the include/exclude policy only selects h1,h2,h3 then only delete datasets h1,h2 on the destination to make it 'the same'.

     Example to delete all tmp datasets within tank2/boo/bar: `bzfs dummy tank2/boo/bar --dryrun --skip-replication